shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 Manual setting (Ubuntu and ROS)
 -------------------------------

 ..
-WARNING:: If you have used the Rasberry PI image provided by ROBOTIS, the ROS and packages described below have already been installed and so you do not need to run the following.
+NOTE:: While provided Raspberry Pi 3 image is being used, skip the following step (Manual Installation).

 [Manual] Install the Ubuntu MATE for the Raspberry Pi 3 (TurtleBot3 Basic Model)
 --------------------------------------------------------------------------------

-Download the ``Ubuntu MATE 16.04.1`` version for raspberry Pi 3 from the address below.
+Download the ``Ubuntu MATE 16.04.1`` version on the Raspberry Pi 3 from the link.

 - https://ubuntu-mate.org/download/

 .. image:: _static/preparation/download_ubuntu_mate_image.png

-To install Ubuntu MATE using the downloaded image file, please refer to the link below.
+To install Ubuntu MATE by using the image file, please refer to the link shown below.

 - https://ubuntu-mate.org/raspberry-pi/

 [Manual] Install the Ubuntu for the Intel Joule (TurtleBot3 Premium Model)
 --------------------------------------------------------------------------

-Download the image ``Ubuntu 16.04`` version for Intel Joule from the address below.
+Download the image ``Ubuntu 16.04`` version in the Intel Joule from the link.

 - https://developer.ubuntu.com/core/get-started/intel-joule#alternative-install:-ubuntu-desktop-16.04-lts

-Creating a bootable USB drive to install Ubuntu.
+Make a bootable USB drive to install Ubuntu.

 - https://software.intel.com/en-us/node/705675#ubuntu

-Other information
+If necessary, see the other information in the link.

 - https://software.intel.com/en-us/node/700692